TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_cdyv3_connected_wifi.md

 stepper.num5160Drivers = X
 stepper.spiChannel = 2
 ```
 Where X is the number of 5160 drivers fitted.
 The drivers must be continuous and start at unit 0.
-So, if you have say 3 TMC5160s and 1 TMC22XX and 1 other driver, the 5160s must be in slots 0, 1, and 2, the TMC22XX in slot 3 and the remainiong driver in 4.
+So, if you have say 3 TMC5160s and 1 TMC22XX and 1 other driver, the 5160s must be in slots 0, 1, and 2, the TMC22XX in slot 3 and the remaining driver in 4.
 You can use RRF to assign any of those slots to an axis/extruder.

 #### Sensorless Homing